-Last updated 5/19/13 - If this is a return visit, you may want to see the latest YouTube videos by clicking here .
+Last updated 4/4/19 - To navigate this website please click links on the left side of page.
+If this is a return visit, you may want go straight to the YouTube Videos. collection

 Print Inverted Reading is the ability to make sense out of text when viewed upside-down and backward.
 To some extent, all good readers can do this if they try.
 Teachers, for example, train themselves to read upside-down, thus making it easier for themselves when working with their students.

-But a true PI reader cannot read in the conventional way.
-He, or she can only read successfully when the print is viewed upside- down.
+But a true PI reader will find it difficult, or impossible, to read in the conventional way.
+He, or she can only read successfully when the print is viewed upside-down or on an angle.
 If you've never seen this before, then it is truly amazing to watch.
-Please click this link and watch the video before you go on. http://www.dropshots.com/teacherman9000#date/2009-04-29/11:57:42
+Please watch this video before you go on:

 Okay!
 Now how can this be?

 To begin to explain this, we have to go back to High School Physics and Biology.
 The eye is much like a camera.
-An image comes through the lense and is projected on the retina, but this image is upside-down, or inverted.
+An image comes through the lens and is projected on the retina, but this image is upside-down, or inverted.
 It is the brain's job to sort out and make sense of the image entering through the eye.
-For a video explanation from Bill Nye, the Science Guy, click this link:

 Most doctors agree that newborn babies see everything upside down for a period of time - but no one really knows for how long.

 At what point does the baby's brain "flip the image over"?

 Suppose, for some reason, it doesn't happen and the baby simply adapts to seeing things inverted.
 Perhaps the baby's brain continues to view the world interchangeably - upside-down or right-side-up depending on what s/he is viewing.
 Could this be the "gift" that gave Leonardo daVinci, Einstein and Thomas Edison their incredible intellectual abilities?